APPSTER-CL/DisctrictEuro_BE/README.md

 Then pull code like always:

      git pull origin master

 # Usage

 Once the server is running you can access api documentation on: http://localhost:8000/docs

+In district_euro/core/tests/ are all the automatic tests that need to be ran before committing changes.

 Services under account are for authentication token retrieve/update.